nextcloud/documentation/developer_manual/basics/storage/database.rst

 * MySQL deleting lot of entries - Use a ``LIMIT`` on the delete (not supported on other databases), see this `sample of the activity app <https://github.com/nextcloud/activity/blob/master/lib/Data.php#L385-L397>`_
 * MySQL ``ONLY_FULL_GROUP_BY`` - All values selected in a query with a ``GROUP BY`` need to be aggregated as per `MySQL manual <https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_only_full_group_by>`_

-It makes sense to apply the restrictions from the beginning already so you don't have to migrate your data and schema later on when you want to change the set of supported databases.